QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 future, so take that under consideration before starting a production application in this way.

-If you want to have a look at the code I'll leave a link to the [GitHub repository](https://github.com/alisd23/lazy-isomorphic-react)
+Again, if you want to have a look at the code I'll leave a link to the [GitHub repository](https://github.com/alisd23/lazy-isomorphic-react), and you can try out the application [here](http://188.166.136.217/)